 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-IDEM has developed a list of local medicine collection programs [XLS] throughout Indiana.
-Additionally, many pharmacies offer for sale postage-paid envelops which are used to mail in non-controlled substances for disposal.
+IDEM in partnership with the Office of the Attorney General has developed a list of local unwanted medicine take back collection programs [XLS] throughout Indiana.
+Additionally, many pharmacies offer for sale postage-paid envelopes which are used to mail in non-controlled substances for disposal.

 Many of Indiana's local household hazardous waste collection programs accept unwanted medicine.
-To find a household hazardous waste collection program for your county, look at the Solid Waste Management Districts map or contact IDEM's Office of Pollution Prevention and Technical Assistance, toll-free at (800) 988-7901, or directly at (317) 232-8172.
+To find a household hazardous waste collection program for your county, look at the Solid Waste Management Districts map.

 Remember, it is illegal to give controlled substances to anyone other than a police officer or a person who is under law enforcement supervision.
 All programs that accept controlled substances must be operated under the supervision of law enforcement.